27-Year-Old Outfielder – Free Agent

 Oscar Tejeda Contract Information:

-Signed a one-year contract with Boston in March 2012.
+Signed a minor league contract with Boston in Feb.
+2015.

 To instantly reveal our fantasy analysis of every player – including Oscar Tejeda – simply subscribe now.